Legend of Tal

 A Queen’s Command, Book 2 in Legend of Tal, is getting a deluxe edition!

-Learn more about it and follow the Kickstarter through the button below!
+Late pledge or learn more about it through the button below.

 ABOUT THE SERIES